-Find answers to frequently asked questions about the improvements with Editing and Co-Editing with Microsoft Office Integration.
+Find answers to frequently asked questions about the improvements with Co-Editing with Microsoft Office Online and Google Workspace Applications.

 Which Egnyte clients are supported?

 These changes are available in the Web UI and Egnyte Desktop App for Windows and Mac now.
 Also, co-editing in Egnyte Desktop App is not supported with a Smart Cache connection at this time.

 Why am I not seeing the "Edit" button in Web UI?

 The "Co-Edit" button is shown so users can have one-click access to their favorite or default co-editing app.

 Ensure that the following pre-requisites have been completed: